1700 Pacific

 The architect for the Tower was WZMH Architects.
 Berkeley First City L.P. first owned the building while Jones Lang LaSalle leased the building.
-Now, the current owner is Olymbec, who also manages the leasing.
-Olymbec is responsible for renovations throughout the building in 2016.

 In 2008, Jones Lang LaSalle announced that a 25000 sqft fitness center named "Elevation" would move into 1700 Pacific.
+In 2011, the building was renovated.

+By August 2013, Dallas Business Journal listed the fitness center among the building's facilities.
+The newspaper also reported that the building was put up for sale.
+In July 2014, it was bought by Canada-based Olymbec at an undisclosed price.
+In 2026, it was valued at $54 million and was 33% leased.